-We want you to get the most out of your visits to our website.
-From providing our clients with secure online account access and management options, we strive to make the most of every unique user visit to our website.
-To provide our users with these and other online tools, we will, from time to time, request that you provide us with your personal information, such as your name, address, email address and telephone number.
+We want you to get the most out of your visits to our website, so we make certain offers and services available to you, like secure online account access and management options.
+When we provide you with these and other online tools, we will, from time to time, request that you provide us with your personal information, such as your name, address, email address and telephone number.

 Website users: We will ask you for certain contact information when you register for online services and products, or request information online.

 Clients/Individual Investors: If you choose to register for the site, you will be asked to provide the following personal information: name, email address, Social Security number, fund and account numbers and phone numbers (optional).
 We may use the information to provide you with secure online account access or services or products you may request.

 Financial Professionals: If you choose to register for the site, you will be asked to provide the following personal information: name, firm name and email address.
 We may use the information you provide to enhance your website experience in the future.
 See "Tracking Activity on Our Website" below for more information.